-An Echocardiogram or MUGA scan to assess LVEF will be performed at screening (prior to first dose of AZD9291) and every 12 weeks relative to first dose.
-The modality of the cardiac function assessments must be consistent within a patient i.e. if echocardiogram is used for the screening assessment then echocardiogram should also be used for subsequent scans.
+An Echocardiogram or MUGA scan to assess LVEF will be performed at screening (prior to first dose of AZD9291) and every 12 weeks (±1 week window interval) relative to first dose.
+The modality of the cardiac function assessments must be consistent within a patient ie, if echocardiogram is used for the screening assessment then echocardiogram should also be used for subsequent scans.
 The patients should also be examined using the same machine and operator whenever possible.